CSC-DevOps/CM/CM.md

     ssh -i ~/.ssh/web-srv -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null vagrant@192.168.33.100 ls /

-You can see the directory of the web-srv.
+You can see the directory of the 🌍  `web-srv`.

-Practice: From your ansible-srv, create a file by executing the command below on the remote server.
+Practice: From your 🎛️  `config-server`, create a file by executing the command below on the 🌍  `web-srv`.
 Verify it exists.

     touch ssh_test.txt